atka66/ssd-remaster/README.md

 * [✔] Trees should have proper bark texture
 * [✔] Trees should have correct offsets
-* [ ] Grid transmission should use portals
+* [✔] Grid transmission should use portals
 * [ ] Base background sky should be a proper sky instead of sky-wall
 * [ ] Some cameras should be higher up instead of laying on the floor
 * [✔] Water floor clips during aircraft scene
 * [✔] Use 3D floor for aircraft when flying
-* [ ] Container doors should open instead of switching between impassable and passable
+* [✔] Container doors should open instead of switching between impassable and passable
-* [ ] Water around island should be 3D floor instead of using TransferHeight
+* [✔] Water around island should be 3D floor instead of using TransferHeight
-* [ ] Use fading effect underwater
+* [✔] Use fading effect underwater
 * [ ] Trees get outside of camera view during intro scene
 * [✔] Solve island tree height issue using 3D floors
 * [ ] Improve island trees using random heights and texture
+* [✔] Water splash sound effects issue should be solved by additional ACS scripts

 ##### Act 2 (MAP02)